-Every app founder I talk to right now is under pressure to add AI to something.
-The pressure is real and it is not entirely misguided, but it produces a lot of features that exist to be announced rather than to be used.
-The question worth asking is narrower and more useful: where does AI genuinely make your app stickier, and where is it theater that adds cost, latency, and a new way to embarrass yourself in front of merchants.
+Every app founder I talk to right now is under pressure to ship something AI-shaped.
+The pressure is real and not entirely misguided, but it produces a lot of features that exist to be announced rather than used.
+The question worth asking is narrower: where does AI genuinely make your app stickier, and where is it window dressing that adds cost, latency, and a new vector for embarrassment in front of merchants.

-The backdrop makes this urgent.
-Shopify's Winter '26 release, called Renaissance, was explicitly AI-themed, with its assistant Sidekick becoming more proactive and agentic and the launch of Agentic Storefronts that make stores discoverable across AI assistants.
-The platform has decided AI is the direction.
+Shopify's Winter '26 release, called Renaissance, was explicitly AI-themed.
+Sidekick became more proactive and agentic, and Agentic Storefronts made stores discoverable across AI assistants.
+The platform has chosen its direction.
 That does not mean every app needs an AI feature.
-It means the bar for a good one just went up, because merchants now have a frame of reference for what useful AI looks like.
+It means the bar for a good one just rose, because merchants now have a reference point for what useful AI looks like.
+And it means founders who ship the wrong AI are not just wasting money; they are signaling to merchants that they do not understand the tool they deployed.

 The platform